nacitar/bashrc/README.md

   - intelligent window title setting
     - abbreviates paths in the window title in order to make terminal tabs that size to fit the title (e.g. tmux, kitty, ...) to save as much horizontal space as possible.
-Always keeps the last two directory components, but abbreviates every other to try to get under 30 characters.
+Always keeps the last 2 directory components, but abbreviates every other to try to get under 30 characters.
       - can be tweaked by putting your own call to `ns_set_bash_prompt` in your `~/.bashrc`; look at the existing call to see the arguments.